makersacademy/airport_challenge/README_standin.md

 Problems -

 Code appears to be running fine but I have messed up with the tests after chaning some functionality.
 Right now any weather tests in airport spec (testing if the planes will take off / land in stormy weather) will fail often.
 I think this is a problem in the tests rather than the code.
 Because weather.update_weather is called in both take_off and land_plane I struggled to make sure I had the correct weather setting for testing.
-I have ecperimented with instance_variable_set but havent managed to make it work yet.
+I have experimented with instance_variable_set but havent managed to make it work yet.
+In order to manually test this right now you can move the update_weather call to the last line of take_off and land_plane.
+This will allow instance_variable_set to change the weather to be what we want for testing.